davegoblue/TestCodingShortcuts/README.md

 * TestParallel_v002 invetsigates using 1-8 parallel clusters, caches results, and plots elapsed time vs. # clusters
 * TestParallel_v003 re-runs using 1-8 parallel clusters and preps for randomForest benchmarking
 * TestParallel_v003 runs randomForest sequentially using both the 10-fold cv and the 10-run bootstrap
+* TestParallel_v003 runs randomForest with 2 parallel clusters using both the 10-fold cv and the 10-run bootstrap